 Our continued operations will depend on whether we are able to raise additional funds through various potential sources, such as equity and debt financing, other collaborative agreements, strategic alliances, and our ability to realize the full potential of our technology in development.
 Such additional funds may not become available on acceptable terms and there can be no assurance that any additional funding that we do obtain will be sufficient to meet our needs in the long term.
-Through September 30, 2008, substantially all of our financing has been through private placements of common stock, preferred stock and warrants to purchase common stock.
+Through March 31, 2008, substantially all of our financing has been through private placements of common stock, preferred stock and warrants to purchase common stock.
 Until our operations generate significant revenues and cash flows from operating activities, we will continue to fund operations from cash on hand and through the similar sources of capital previously described.
 We can give no assurances that any additional capital that we are able to obtain will be sufficient to meet our needs.
 Management believes that we will continue to incur net losses and negative cash flows from operating activities for the foreseeable future.
+Based on the resources available to us at March 31, 2008, management believes that we will need additional equity or debt financing or will need to generate revenues through licensing our products or entering into strategic alliances to be able to sustain our operations into 2008 and we will need additional financing thereafter until we can achieve profitability, if ever.